 Harvey strengthened to a powerful Category 4 hurricane with flood warnings in effect for Louisiana and northern Mexico, the National Hurricane Center said.
 The storm was expected to hit land near Corpus Christi, Texas, around 9 p.m.
 CDT (0200 GMT) then stall and dump over three feet (90 cm) of rain in areas of the Texas coast and parts of Louisiana as it lingers for days.

 While thousands fled the expected devastating flooding and destruction, many residents defied mandatory evacuation orders and stocked up on food, fuel and sandbags.

 "Were suggesting if people are going to stay here, mark their arm with a Sharpie pen with their name and Social Security number," Rockport Mayor Pro Tem Patrick Rios told reporters Friday, according to media reports.
 "We hate to talk about things like that.
 It's not something we like to do but its the reality.
 People dont listen."

 Gasoline stations on the south Texas coast were running out of fuel as thousands of residents fled the region.
-U.S. gasoline prices spiked as the storm shut down 22 percent, or 377,000 barrels per day (bpd) of Gulf of Mexico oil production, according to the U.S. government.
+U.S. gasoline prices spiked as the storm shut down 22 percent, or 377,000 barrels per day (bpd) of Gulf of Mexico oil production and halted 4.4 percent of U.S. refinery output, according to the U.S. government.